86 Exterior Window Trim Ideas

 Craftsman style is the perfect marriage between cottage warmth and contemporary simplicity.
 Clean, simple lines are the standard for craftsman window trim, which often features wide frames surrounding multi-pane windows.
 In general, the eye is drawn to the tapered columns, wide porches, and earthy colors on a craftsman home, with the windows fading somewhat into the background.

 The smooth, solid surface of a stucco home is created with a type of plaster that dries into a clay or cement-like finish.
-It’s commonly used in Spanish, Italian, Desert, and Mediterranean styled homes and is popular in warmer climates throughout the United States.
+It’s commonly used in Spanish, Italian, and Mediterranean-styled homes and is popular in warmer climates throughout the United States.
 Stucco can be tinted virtually any color and thus opens itself to a variety of exterior and interior trim ideas.

 White window trim is just as popular on stucco homes as it is with other exterior finishes.
 Simple white window molding paired with wooden shutters and a wrought iron flower box add old-world charm to a stucco home.
 Using brick or stone to frame windows is also a classic treatment on stucco exteriors, and adds a great deal of texture to these solid walls.